google/grain/docs/README.md

 Steps in the pipeline:

 1. Start with a globally unique index.
 2. Derive the record key from the index.
 In this step we can derive the record keys such that we shard, repeat, mix and shuffle the dataset(s).
 We can also derive a unique random seed for each record.
 3. Read the value of the record.
 Elements now contain the example and the extra info from the previous step.
 4. Transform and filter each elements.
 5. Combine consecutive elements (example packing, batching).
 6. Keep track of the last seen index.
 We can always restart the pipeline from a given index.

 ## Training Loop

 *PyGrain* has no opinion on how you write your training loop.
-Instead PyGrain will return an iterator that implements:
+Instead, PyGrain will return an iterator that implements:

 * `next(ds_iter)` returns the element as NumPy arrays.
 * `get_state()` and `set_state()` allow you to checkpoint the state of the input pipelines.
 We aim to keep checkpoints small and strongly recommend users to checkpoint input pipelines together with the model.

 ## Global Shuffle